zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 the announcement to our long-term ID, nor track changes to our DHT pubkey and IP address across sessions.

-In fact, only individual announcements are required for core functionality, and a first implementation could reasonably ignore shared and invite announcements.
+In fact, only individual announcements are required for core functionality.
 The purpose of shared announcements is to keep network traffic requirements under control.
 The purpose of invite announcements is to allow "promiscuity", which is required for public bots and can simplify the process of adding friends.

 ## Timed hashes
 Fix constants $M < P$ ("margin", and "period"), measured in seconds.